blackbaud/sky-addin-client/README.md

 });
 ```

 #### Showing a modal
 Add-ins are capable of launching a "modal" user experience to show more details or gather additional input from the user.
-The modal will be rendered in a separate full-screen iframe to maximum the available real estate (meaning, it will not be scoped to the bounds of the add-in's iframe).
+The modal will be rendered in a separate full-screen iframe to maximize the available real estate (meaning, it will not be scoped to the bounds of the add-in's iframe).

 To launch a modal, call the `showModal` function on the client, passing the URL for the modal and any context data needed by the modal: